 Enter the reason for withdrawal and have the form signed by the Vice President of Student Affairs/Dean of Students or her designee.

-Participate in a brief interview with the Associate Dean of Students.
+Participate in a brief interview with Dean of Students staff.

 Please refer to the Financial Information Section of the University Catalog for details concerning possible adjustments to tuition, room, and board charges resulting from withdrawal.